kabouzeid/mini-kit/docs/trainer.md

 ## Tips

-- **Use hooks for side effects**: Logging, checkpointing, and validation are best handled via hooks.
+- Use hooks for side effects: logging, checkpointing, and validation are best handled via hooks.
-- **Combine with `mini.config` and `mini.builder`**: Define your training setup in config files and use the builder to instantiate the trainer.
+- Combine with `mini.config` and `mini.builder`: define your training setup in config files and use the builder to instantiate the trainer.

 ---

-## Integration Example
+## Integration example

 Using `mini.trainer` with `mini.config` and `mini.builder`: